Kyle Farmer: Minor leagues

 The Dodgers made the decision to convert Farmer into a catcher.
-In 2014, he made his pro baseball debut with the rookie–level Ogden Raptors of the Pioneer League, then was promoted to the Great Lakes Loons of the Midwest League, later that year.
+In 2014, he made his pro baseball debut with the rookie-level Ogden Raptors of the Pioneer League, then was promoted to the Great Lakes Loons of the Midwest League later that year.
 After 57 games with Great Lakes – where he hit .310 – Farmer was promoted again to the Rancho Cucamonga Quakes of the California League, where he batted .238 in 36 games.

 Farmer began 2015 with the Quakes, where he was selected to the mid-season All-Star team.
-Farmer did not play in the game due to his subsequent promotion to the Double-A Tulsa Drillers of the Texas League.
-Farmer was selected to represent the Dodgers organization at the All-Star Futures Game, in 2015.
+He did not play in the game due to his subsequent promotion to the Double-A Tulsa Drillers of the Texas League.
+Farmer was selected to the All-Star Futures Game, in 2015.
 He played in 76 games for Tulsa and hit .272.
 Farmer returned to Tulsa to start the 2016 season and was selected to the mid-season all-star game.
 He played in 74 games for the Drillers in 2016, hitting .256 with five home runs and 31 runs batted in (RBI).
-The Dodgers added Farmer to their 40-man roster, after the season.
+He dealt with injuries to his right wrist and a right toe.
+The Dodgers added Farmer to their 40-man roster after the season.
 He was promoted to the Triple-A Oklahoma City Dodgers during the 2017 season.

 Major leagues

-Farmer was first called up to the big leagues, on July 28, 2017.
-Two days later, in his first major league at bat, Farmer hit a walk-off two-run double off of Albert Suárez of the San Francisco Giants, in the bottom of the 11th inning, giving the Dodgers a 3–2 win.
+Farmer was first called up to the big leagues on July 28, 2017.
+Two days later, in his first major league at bat, Farmer hit a walk-off two-run double off Albert Suárez of the San Francisco Giants, in the bottom of the 11th inning, giving the Dodgers a 3–2 win.
 Farmer appeared in 20 games for the Dodgers in 2017, primarily as a pinch hitter, and had six hits in 20 at-bats (.300).
-He made the Dodgers roster for the 2017 NLDS and 2017 NLCS, having four at bats as a pinch hitter, without recording a hit.
+He made the Dodgers roster for the National League (NL) Division Series and NL Championship Series, going 0-for-4 as a pinch hitter.

 In 2018, Farmer appeared in 24 games in the field for the Dodgers, 22 of them at third base.
-He posted a stat line of .235/.312/.324 in 68 at bats.
+He posted a slash line of .235/.312/.324 in 68 at bats.